10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 }
 ```

 useFetchPost is the core implementation of the usePost.
 The next.js hooks are built on top of the core data-fetching hooks.
 The core data-fetching hooks can be used in any react environment.
-In this example, we’re fetching a page, with a slug called “react-native-test”.
+In this example, we’re fetching a page, with a slug called "react-native-test".

 This is all we need to have a React Native app that fetches data from a WP instance.
 The next step is building out the Block components.